 DS-2019- your original document and a copy of the J-1’s document

 Letter of employment

 All individuals in the U.S. who have income must file a U.S. tax return, even if no taxes are withheld from the income because of a tax treaty exemption between the U.S. and the country of tax residence for the international visitor.
-For more information, please visit Filing Taxes for some general information.
+For more information, please visit the Tax Resources page for some general information.

 Dependent Visa Status